Whether you shoot to collect memories or you’re a professional photographer, you need software to organize and edit your photos.

 Affinity Photo was originally developed for Mac only, but Serif has since released a Windows-compatible version as well.

 Affinity offers plenty of editing tools and supports more than 15 file types.
 And while it includes all the simple editing functions you’d need, it also has the benefit of advanced functions as well.

 One thing Affinity still lacks is DAM/cataloguing functionality.
 As such it works more as an alternative to Photoshop rather than to Lightroom.

 Both Skylum’s Luminar and Serif’s Affinity Photo are powerful, intuitive photo editing apps that offer good value for money.

 If you’re looking for alternatives to the Adobe suite and want to avoid subscription fees, these two software programs can provide you with what you need.

 Naturally, there are pros and cons to any app.
-But in the question of Luminar vs Affinity, Luminar offers a few big advantages that get it over the line.
-It’s also the winner of the EISA image editor of the year awards for 2019/20 – more proof that you’ll be investing in a high quality, popular product.
+But in the question of Affinity Photo vs Luminar, Luminar offers a few big advantages that get it over the line.
+It’s also the winner of the EISA image editor of the year awards for 2019/20 – more proof that you’ll be investing in a high-quality, popular product.

-This gives you access to all the features, so you can fully test the software out for yourself – don’t forget to use our exclusive Luminar 4 discount by entering the coupon code SHOTKIT at checkout.
+This gives you access to all the features, so you can fully test the software out for yourself.

 Give them a shot – and you’ll quickly get a better idea of which one is right for you.